austinjosephes/-30DaysofAWSTerraform/DAY01/README.md

-Day 01 — Why Terraform Exists (Infrastructure as Code Basics) 📌 Topic
+Day 01 — Why Terraform Exists (Infrastructure as Code Basics)

+Part of the #30DaysOfAWSTerraform challenge by Piyush Sachdeva

+📌 Topic

 Introduction to Infrastructure as Code (IaC) and Terraform fundamentals.

 🧠 What I Learned

 Before Terraform, infrastructure was built by manually clicking through the AWS console.
-This caused infrastructure drift — environments diverge silently and nobody knows why.
+This caused infrastructure drift: environments diverge silently and nobody knows why.

 As a NOC Engineer, I've seen this cause real incidents at 2 AM.
 The question that always takes longest: "What changed?"

-Terraform answers that question automatically — everything is in Git.
+Terraform answers that question automatically, because everything is in Git.

 ❌ Problem — Manual Setup
 Issue	Impact